Banuba/ve-api-android-integration-sample/mddocs/quickstart_playback.md

 fun setEffects(effects: List<TypedTimedEffect<*>>)
 ```

-Implement effect management on your side by tracking what effects the user adds or removes.
+Implement effect management on your side by tracking what effects the user adds and removes.
 ```kotlin
 val effects = mutableListOf<TypedTimedEffect<*>>()
 ```